grosser/git-autobisect/Readme.md

 ====
  - support complex commands like 'sleep 0.1 && test -e a'
  - always checkout the first bad commit
- - --step option that lets you skip multiple commits when searching for a very old problem
+ - go with 1 2 4 8 16 16 16 16 commits back
- - option to square step on each successful test (skip 1 2 4 8 ... commits)
+ - option for max-step -> if you think the problem is very fresh/very old

 Test / Development